MXMxRazer/E-Inventory-Management-System/README.md

 # E-Inventory-Management-System
 A Spring Microservice Application, used for the management of product and order type inventories.

+# NOTE: Docker images for the "mxmxrazer" are not yet avaiable.

 # Used Technlogies:
 1. Java 17
 2. Spring 5